Local Drinks to Try at Spätis in Berlin

 Cocktails

 Commonly the most expensive drink at any Späti, these ready-to-drink cans will frequently feature classic cocktails like gin and tonic, vodka soda, vodka coke, whiskey coke, and tequila mixers.
-The German energy drink Effect has a few vodka mixers with flavors like guava and açaí, while the Berlin-based Russian turned German vodka brand Gorbatschow produces mixed drinks in flavors like lemon and passion fruit.
+The German energy drink Effect has a few vodka mixers with flavors like guava and açaí, while the Berlin-based Russian-turned-German vodka brand Gorbatschow produces mixed drinks in flavors like lemon and passion fruit.
 If you pick out a liquor and mixer, some Spätis will offer to mix it for you, but this is less common.
-Berliners also sometimes make their owned Späti mixed drinks by taking a few sips out of their chosen soda/mixer then pouring a shot straight into the bottle.
+Berliners also sometimes make their own Späti mixed drinks by taking a few sips out of their chosen soda/mixer and then pouring a shot straight into the bottle.

 Mate